mnacamura/tpb201981esm/README.md

-# Source code for Appendix S1 of Nakamura _et al._ "The popularity spectrum applied to cross-cultural question"
+# Source code for Appendix S1 of Nakamura _et al._ "The popularity spectrum applied to a cross-cultural question"

-This is the source code of Appendix S1 in the paper titled "The popularity spectrum applied to cross-cultural question", co-authored by Mitsuhiro Nakamura, Joe Yuichiro Wakano, Kenichi Aoki, and Yutaka Kobayashi.
+This is the source code of Appendix S1 in the paper titled "The popularity spectrum applied to a cross-cultural question", co-authored by Mitsuhiro Nakamura, Joe Yuichiro Wakano, Kenichi Aoki, and Yutaka Kobayashi.

 The main code is located in [`src.Rmd`](./src.Rmd), an [R